 Between July 23 and August 4, 2020, amid the spread of the COVID-19 pandemic, Scholastic conducted an online re-contact survey of 860 public school Pre-K–12 educators who had participated in the Teacher & Principal School Report: 2nd Edition national survey in winter 2020.
 This follow-up survey aimed to gather educators’ evolving perspectives on their experiences, and the experiences of their students, during the period of school disruption caused by the pandemic, and how they felt going into the 2020–2021 academic year.

-Below is a summary of the research findings, revealing the availability of essential services during school closures, the role of independent reading at home, resource needs for successful remote learning, the importance of meeting students’ social-emotional needs, and educators’ views on the profession.
+Below is a summary of the research findings, revealing the availability of essential services during school closures, the role of independent reading at home, resource needs for successful remote learning, the importance of meeting students’ social-emotional needs, and educators’ views on their profession.

 Programs & Services Provided During COVID-19

-With schools shut down in many areas of the country, social distancing measures in place, and mandatory stay-at-home orders in different states, access to support systems outside of school was even more crucial this during school closures.
+With schools shut down in many areas of the country, social distancing measures in place, and mandatory stay-at-home orders in different states, access to support systems outside of school was even more crucial during school closures.
 When asked what programs and services were provided to support students and families, educators’ responses reveal shifts from winter 2020, pre-pandemic.

 The focus of programs and services during the pandemic was to increase access to essential items—notably food and the necessary technology for learning.
 Nearly all educators report that during the school closures, food was provided to students outside of the school day (99%), up from 58% over the winter.
 Access to technology or the internet outside of school (85%, up from 48%), providing books for home libraries (54%, up from 44%), and mental health services for teachers (47%, up from 41%) also saw notable increases.